A Generalized Matching Reconfiguration Problem

-{\bf 1.3~ Organization.~} The first few sections (Sections \ref{changes}-\ref{recourse}) are devoted to achieving a tight worst-case recourse bound for dynamic approximate maximum matching.
-We start (Section \ref{changes}) by describing the scheme of \cite{GP13} for dynamic approximate matchings.
-The proofs of Theorems \ref{main} and \ref{main2} are in Section \ref{proofmain}; in Section 3.1 we present a simple transformation process for maximum cardinality matching in static graphs, thus proving Theorem \ref{th:MCM}, and we adapt it to fully dynamic graphs in Sections 3.2 and 3.3 for proving Theorems \ref{main} and \ref{main2}, respectively.
-A lower bound of $\Omega(1/\eps)$ on the recourse bound of $(1+\eps)$-MCMs is provided in Section \ref{recourse}.
-In Section \ref{sec:wema} we present a rather intricate transformation process for maximum weight matching, thus proving Theorem \ref{th:main}; the transformation for maximum cardinality matching can be viewed as a ``warm up'' for this one.
-The transformation process for minimum spanning forest is presented in Section \ref{sec:trees}, thus proving Theorem \ref{forest}.
-A discussion appears in Section \ref{discuss}.
+{\bf 1.4~ Organization.~} This extended abstract (Sections \ref{changes}--\ref{recourse}) focuses on providing a tight worst-case recourse bound for dynamic approximate maximum matching.
+We start (Section \ref{changes}) by describing a basic scheme for dynamic approximate matchings that was introduced in \cite{GP13}.
+In Section 3.1 we present a simple transformation process for MCM in static graphs, thus proving Theorem \ref{th:MCM}.
+This result is generalized for MWM via a much more intricate transformation process that proves Theorem \ref{th:main}, which is deferred to App.\ \ref{sec:wema} due to space constraints.
+These transformations, which apply to static graphs, are adapted to the fully dynamic setting in Sections 3.2 and 3.3, thus proving Theorems \ref{main} and \ref{main2}, respectively.
+Our lower bound of $\Omega(1/\eps)$ on the recourse bound of $(1+\eps)$-MCMs is provided in Section \ref{recourse}.
+A discussion is deferred to App.\ \ref{discuss}.